rishavChauhanKultz/policybazaar_clone/README.md

 Rishav Chauhan- Worked on payment and build a product page (Term Insurance page) of the website, and maintain the database

+Installation and Setup Instructions:

+Installation: npm install
+1) In the project directory, you can run: npm start
+2) Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.
+The page will reload if you make edits.